• Skip to primary navigation

 Nursing Career in Oregon

-In almost all professions, they often associate higher education with higher wages and employability.
+Almost all professions often associate higher education with higher wages and employability.
 Nursing is no exception, and with a national nursing shortage, a Bachelor of Science in Nursing (BSN) and Registered Nursing (RN) qualification can embark on a long, high-paying career.

 Is Oregon a Good Place to Study Nursing?

-Although Oregon currently has approximately 31,000 licensed nurses working, the U.S. Department of Health has forecast a shortage of around 6,000 nurses by 2025 – particularly in border counties and rural areas of the state.
+Although Oregon currently has approximately 31,000 licensed nurses working, the U.S. Department of Health has forecast a shortage of around 6,000 nurses by 2025 – particularly in border counties and rural areas.

 For people with a passion for patients in need, Oregon’s nursing industry is growing and promising exciting opportunities for rewarding careers.